cgrossde/ember-cli-inplace-edit/README.md

 # Ember.js addon: Inplace edit

-ember-inplace-edit is a small addon to add inplace editing capabilities to you views.
-This is a qick adaption to ember-cli.
+ember-inplace-edit is a small addon to add inplace editing capabilities to your views.
+This is a fork and credits go to **Mike Szörnyi** for the [original implementation](https://github.com/mszoernyi/ember-inplace-edit).
+I just adapted it to an ember-cli addon which can be installed using npm.

 ## Installation